MarkQi2002/ARM_Minesweeper/README.md

 <img src="README_img/HEX.png">  <br />
 <p align="left">

+## Game Description (History)
+- Minesweeper is a singl-player puzzle video game.
+The objective is to clear a rectangular board containing hidden "mines" without detonating any of them.
+The player will gain hint regarding the location of the mines from the number of neighbouring mines in each field. <br />
+- Microsoft Minesweeper was included in the standard install of Windows 3.1 in 1992. <br />

 ## Conclusion
 - Overall, this was a fun project and the implementation of minesweeper on the DE1-SoC board were very successful <br />
+- The project is fully completed on 04/05/2022 <br />